dushoff/significance/rebuttal.md

 BB thinks we should have a preamble about how we're not solving the world's problems.
 JD is not so sure (especially since the first response tends in that direction already).
+MK: We need a short cover letter in addition to this document correct?
+Put a brief statement about this there?

 Reviewer: 1
 ===========